Tutorial#

 Install Simple ML for Sheets#

-First, install Simple for Sheets.
+First, install Simple ML for Sheets.

 1. Go to Simple ML for Sheets in Google’s Marketplace and click the Install button.